jsebrech/plainvanilla/README.md

 # Plain Vanilla

 A website demonstrating how to do web development using only vanilla techniques: no tools, no frameworks, just the browser and vanilla web code.
-The site itself is built in this way.
+The site itself is also built in this way.

 ## Running